bluejekyll/blog/_posts/2018-03-18-multicasting-in-rust.md

 Send our response to the source address.
 The response was a string passed in at the creation of the server, so the client already knows what is coming.

-From here we can move on to the client to get verify the server's response.
+From here we can move on to the client to verify the server's response.
 A note, I realized that the `NotifyServer` was dropping early after getting to this point, so I changed that to capture the notify, and we're back in the `test_multicast` function:

 ```rust
 let notify = NotifyServer(Arc::clone(&client_done));